-The provision is outstanding.
+The provision is good.

 The childminder has an excellent understanding of safety issues.
-Children are cared for in a spacious home where risks are identified and minimised.
+Children are cared for in a spacious flat where risks are identified and minimised.
 This means they are able to move around safely, freely and independently.
 The childminder is vigilant, gives high priority to helping children understand how to keep themselves safe, and to maintaining children's safety inside and outside the home.

-Children benefit enormously from the exceptional, vibrant, play environment.
-Children independently select activities from an abundant range of high quality toys and equipment, which meet safety standards.
-Excellent procedures are in place to ensure equipment is well maintained.
+Children benefit from the vibrant play environment.
+Children are able to independently select activities from an good range of high quality toys and equipment which meet safety standards.
+Procedures are in place to ensure equipment is well maintained.
 The childminder carefully monitors and supervises the children's choice of toys to make sure they are appropriate to the age and stage of the children's development.

-The childminder has all the required procedures and documents in place and gives top priority to ensuring the children's welfare is safeguarded and promoted.
-For example the childminder holds a current first aid certificate and has an in depth knowledge of child protection issues, recognises her role and responsibilities, knows how to implement local child protection procedures and has written her own policy which is shared with parents.
+The childminder has all the required procedures and documents in place and gives priority to ensuring the children's welfare is safeguarded and promoted.
+For example, the childminder holds a current first aid certificate and has a good knowledge of child protection issues, she recognises her role and responsibilities and has written her own policy which is shared with parents.